zjzhang17/Netflix_SQL_Project/README.md

 Description of the use case:

-Goal: To identify the top 5 countries where Netflix generates the most revenue, the top 5 countries where Netflix generates the least amount of revenue, and the most popular genre in the Netflix database in order to inform future marketing strategies and target countries with low viewership.
+Goal: To identify the top 5 countries where Netflix generates the most revenue, the top 5 countries where Netflix generates the least amount of revenue, and the most number of movies by genre in the Netflix database in order to inform future marketing strategies and target countries with low production of movie genres.

 Steps: